UseKeyp/oauth2-client-redwood/README.md

 [Redwood Community Forum post](https://community.redwoodjs.com/t/i-made-passportjs-for-redwood/4343?u=pi0neerpat)

-## Usage 📙
+## Demo 📙

-DEMO link coming soon
+Haven't had time to host a demo yet.

-## Implement your own
+## Implement in your app

-NOTE: if you're not using the provider for logins, just skip to step 4.
+NOTE: if you're not using a provider for logins, you can skip to step 4.

 1. Setup dbAuth